Home / packaging / prototype

 What is a Packaging Prototype?

-A packaging prototype is a preliminary version of a package created to test and refine design features prior to mass production.
+A packaging prototype is a preliminary version of a package created to test and refine design features before mass production.
 It exists as a tangible test article whose classification within the product development process is as a design-validation artifact; its core function is to expose usability problems, verify protection performance during transit, and confirm that manufacturing constraints are satisfied.
 Prototypes range from scaled visual mockups to functional production-like samples that replicate materials and assembly steps.

 Why are Packaging Prototypes Created?

 Packaging prototypes are created to validate form, function, and manufacturability before committing to tooling and bulk material costs.
 They serve three operational roles: reveal assembly or packing bottlenecks, simulate transit and handling to test protection, and quantify ease-of-opening and ergonomics through user-handling studies.
-Use rapid digital fabrication, for example, printing product and packaging together on a Stratasys J55 printer for fast visual and fit checks, if quick iterations are needed; use production-like runs to validate die lines, glue patterns, and folding sequences before production.

 Which Characteristics Determine Prototype Design and Selection?